 What is your favorite Friday night cocktail?

-Which is why we can come home and mix these cocktails on our own.
-And create a little happy hour magic of our own.
+This is why we can come home and mix these cocktails on our own, and create a little happy hour magic of our own.

-These Blue Whale cocktails are perfect for Friday night porch sitting or chilling around the pool all afternoon.
-(Obvs, if you’re over 21 – otherwise, just drop some blue food dye in some 7UP for the wee littles).
+This blue whale recipe is perfect for Friday night porch sitting or chilling around the pool all afternoon.
+(Obvs, if you’re over 21 – otherwise, just drop some blue food dye in some 7UP for the wee little).

 Grab a glass and let’s escape somewhere until Monday.